Wilse B. Webb: Early life and education

 Wilse B. Webb was born in October, 1920 in Yazoo City, Mississippi.
+He often went by the name of Bernie Web.
+In September 1941 he attended the University of Iowa.
 He graduated from Louisiana State University.
 When WWII broke out, he was in graduate school at the University of Iowa, where he studied under Kurt Lewin and Carl Seashore.
 Shortly after Pearl Harbor, he left school to become a psychologist in the Army Air Force.
 While studying combat pilot efficiency, he flew in strike missions against Japan and China.
 He returned to Iowa after the war, where he became "a believer in Clark Hull and a disciple of Kenneth Spence".
-He completed his PhD in 1947.
+Spence was influential in theories of learning and motivation.
+Webb completed his PhD in 1947.
+Just ten years after completing his PhD, Webb published his first paper regarding the subject of sleep in the journal of Experimental Psychology.

 Career

 Early in his career, Webb held teaching positions at the University of Tennessee and Washington University in St. Louis, and was head of the U.S. Navy's Aviation Psychology Laboratory in Pensacola, Florida.
 In 1959, he moved to the University of Florida as chairman of the psychology department.
 He remained there for the rest of his career, serving into his 90s as a Graduate Research Professor of psychology.

 His doctoral students at Florida included Peretz Lavie and Thomas Kilduff, among many others.

 Wilse B. Webb was an Honorary Life Member of the Southern Society for Philosophy and Psychology, and was its president in 1960.
 He held many responsible positions in the American Psychological Association, including serving as a member of the Communications Committee with oversight on development of a National Information System for Psychology in the early 1970s.
+The sleep community recognized his efforts and contributions to sleep and elected his an Honorary Member of the American Academy of Sleep Medicine.
 Webb died on January 15, 2018, aged 97.